 As liposuction and tummy tuck surgery are two of the most popular procedures to improve the look of the abdomen, many patients have questions regarding which of these body contouring treatments can fulfill their goals most effectively.

 Dr. Miller and his team will provide detailed after-care information regarding your medications, approved activities, and the nature of the normal healing process.
-The role you play in the recovery period is pivotal to your results, and adhering to Dr. Miller’s post-operative instructions can ensure scars heal properly and minimize the amount of downtime necessary.
+The role you play in the recovery period is pivotal to your results and following Dr. Miller’s post-operative instructions can help ensure scars heal properly and minimize the amount of downtime necessary.
 Following surgery, a firm elastic dressing is placed over the treated area and medication is provided to alleviate soreness and discomfort.
 You may experience tightness, tingling, or numbness, but these reactions are normal and should dissipate as your recovery progresses.

 Patients are typically up and walking around in a day or two, although movement should remain limited to light activity and short periodic walks.
 After about one week, most individuals can expect to move around normally but strenuous activity should continue to be avoided for three to four weeks.
 Scars and incision marks usually fade over time; within three to six months, any visible scarring should be flatter and lighter.
 Additional instructions will be provided at the time of operation.